 WOP: OSE & DMAE

-The idea for the WOP between OSE and DMAE originated in a regional conference organized by OSE on non-revenue water that took place in Montevideo in November 2011.
+The idea for the WOP between OSE and DMAE originated in a regional conference organized by OSE on the non-revenue water that took place in Montevideo in November 2011.

 GENERAL WOP INFORMATION